KFDW NEWSLETTER

 – Announcements

-JOIN NFDW in LAS VEGAS on JUNE 3-6th
+SEE YOU IN LAS VEGAS on JUNE 3-6th

 Join the National Federation of Democratic Women in Las Vegas for our 2026 national convention.
 National, state, and local leaders will convene to execute NFDW business, network, and fellowship. www.nfdw.com/2026convention